rowild/inuitcss-generated/README.md

 ```

 ## Note
 There is a webpack configuration, too.
-It is useable, but be aware that it only produces a minified version of unuitcss.
+It is useable, but be aware that it only produces a minified version of inuitcss.
 For importing somewhere, this might be preferable, anyway, but if you want to study the generated CSS code, use the gulp task.